olofd/react-native-photos-framework/README.md

       ],
       includeHiddenAssets: false,
       includeAllBurstAssets: false
-    }
+    },
+    //When you say 'trackInsertsAndDeletes or trackChanges' for an albums query result,
+    //They will be cached and tracking will start.
+    //Call queryResult.stopTracking() to stop this. ex. on componentDidUnmount trackInsertsAndDeletes : true,
+    trackChanges : false

   }).then((queryResult) => {
     const album = queryResult.albums[0];
     return album.getAssets({
       //The fetch-options from the outer query will apply here, if we get
       startIndex: 0,
       endIndex: 10,
-      //When you say 'trackAssets' for an albums assets.
+      //When you say 'trackInsertsAndDeletes or trackAssetsChange' for an albums assets,
-      //The will be cached and change-tracking will start.
+      //They will be cached and tracking will start.
-      //Call album.stopTrackingAssets() to stop this. ex. on componentDidUnmount trackAssets : true
+      //Call album.stopTracking() to stop this. ex. on componentDidUnmount trackInsertsAndDeletes : true,
+      trackChanges : false
     }).then((response) => {
       console.log(response.assets, 'The assets in the first album');
     });